The Cottages at Cajun Village: On Campus Family Housing Apartments

 Amenities and Layout

-All apartments are two bedroom one bath units which include a range oven, refrigerator, and washer/dryer hook ups.
-All utilities are included in the cost of rent, including cable and internet.
-Cable and internet are provided by Cox Communications through the University (no alterations can be made to cable/internet contract).
+All apartments are two-bedroom, one-bath units which include a range oven, refrigerator, and washer/dryer hookups.
+All utilities are included in the cost of rent, excluding cable and internet.
+WiFi is included.
+Cable must be purchased independently by each resident.

-To be full time, undergraduate students must take 12 credit hours per semester and graduate students must take 9 credit hours per semester.
+- To be considered full-time, undergraduate students must take 12 credit hours per semester and graduate students must take 9 credit hours per semester.

 You are not eligible to apply for family housing until you are legally married or after the birth of a child.